Glenrothes: Glenrothes new town

 Glenrothes was designated in 1948 under the New Towns Act 1946 as Scotland's second post-war new town.
 The planning, development, management and promotion of the new town were the responsibility of the Glenrothes Development Corporation (GDC), a quango appointed by the Secretary of State for Scotland.
 The corporation board consisted of eight members including a chairman and deputy chairman.
 The first meeting of the GDC was in Auchmuty House, provided by Tullis Russell on 20 June 1949.

 The original plan was to build a new settlement for a population of 32,000 to 35,000.
 The initial preferred option for the new town would have centred it on Markinch, building around the original settlement and utilising the existing services and infrastructure, including the rail station there.
 However, the historic village's infrastructure was deemed unable to withstand the substantial growth that would be needed for a new town of the scale proposed, and there was considerable local opposition to the plans.
 Leslie and Thornton were also considered as possible locations, again meeting local opposition, and eventually the area between all of these villages, amounting to 5320 acre, was zoned for the new town's development.
-Much of the historical Aytoun, Balfour, Balgonie and Rothes estates were included in Glenrothes' assigned area, along with the historical country houses Balbirnie House, Balgeddie House and Leslie House.
+Much of the historical Aytoun, Balfour, Balgonie and Rothes estates were included in Glenrothes' assigned area, along with the historical country houses and estates of Balbirnie House, Balgeddie House and Leslie House.

 Unlike the other post-war Scottish new towns, Cumbernauld, East Kilbride, Irvine and Livingston, Glenrothes was not originally to be a Glasgow overspill new town, although it did later take this role.
 However a sizeable proportion of the population in the early 1950s was made up by families moving from the declining coalfield areas of Scotland who were looking for work and an improved quality of life.
 It is also the only Scottish new town not to take its name from an existing settlement; in that respect it was a completely new settlement.